kenotron/fluent-ui-react-staging/packages/base/src/components/Button/README.md

 ### Recommended component props

+The `Button` component should inherit the HTML props of the web `button` so that props like `onClick` and `aria` have the same typings as the native web counterparts.

 | Name        | Type              | Default value | Description                                                                            |
 | ----------- | :--------------:  | :-----------: | -------------------------------------------------------------------------------------- |
 | `as`        | `string`          |               | Defines a component that should be used as the root element of the `Button`.           |